naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Clara: Oh!
 Very spooky!
 I like the ominious atmosphere.

 Selena: The orange sky makes it look kind of cool.
-Like it's the twilight of Halloween.
-Night is approaching!
+The twilight of Halloween is approaching!

 Nadine Happy: I'm feeling weirdly nostalgic for a witch costume now.